mattbalmer/mb-di/README.md

-# MbDi
+# mb-injector

-Super-lightweight DI system for JavaScript.
+Super-lightweight dependency injection system for JavaScript.

 Allows for injection of variables from a source object into functions based on the parameter names.

 ## Usage

+(Optional)

+Assign `Injector` to `mb.Injector` for easier use.

+    window.Injector = mb.Injector;

-Create a new MbDi instance with any Object.
+Create a new Injector instance with any Object.

     var source = {
         name: 'My Awesome Thing',